 “We can detect esophageal cancer, and more importantly, we can detect people who are pre-cancerous and even predict the likelihood of their condition becoming cancerous,” Daniel explains.
 “The hope is we can totally prevent the cancer in these people.”

 Although Stephen’s research was impressive, he faced an enormous challenge: how to get this technology into the hands of doctors.

 “That resonated with me,” Daniel reflects.
 “His passion for serving others really spoke to me.”

 Inspired by Stephen’s work, Daniel decided to approach him.
-He offered to work with Stephen on a marketing plan.
+He offered to work with Stephen to evaluate the market potential of this technology.